Judy Shelton: Politics

 She worked at the Hoover Institution from 1985 to 1995.
 She worked on Bob Dole's 1996 presidential campaign.
 In 2016, she worked for the Ben Carson presidential campaign, but joined the Trump campaign in August 2016 after writing a supportive opinion editorial about Trump in The Wall Street Journal.

 In 2012, Shelton joined TheGoldStandardNow.Org (a project of the Lehrman Institute) as a senior advisor.

 Before joining the Trump administration, she was the director of the Sound Money Project at the Atlas Network.
 In a video interview with The Atlas Network, she described currency counterfeiter Bernard von NotHaus as "the Rosa Parks of monetary policy."
 She has donated to conservative candidates and causes.

-Shelton worked for the Trump presidential transition team.
+Shelton worked for the first Trump presidential transition team.
 After Trump took office, she was appointed as the United States director of the European Bank for Reconstruction and Development (EBRD); the U.S. Senate confirmed the nomination by voice vote in March 2018.
 The Wall Street Journal reported that she was absent for 12 of 28 board meetings during her tenure.
 She resigned from her EBRD post in July 2019, while her appointment to the Board of Governors of the Federal Reserve was pending.